DreymaR/BigBagKbdTrixPKL/Layouts/Gallium/README.md

 - The layout's page says "this barely affects the stats and is overall a miniscule change".
 But is it needed then?
 - Personally, I see little gain and some issues with this "castling".
 I'd like to keep Q and X on their old columns.
 - Therefore, in the Angle-modded variants you'll find Q-X swapped back.
 You can remove the remap if you wish.
-- The Q-X configuration is more easily Angle modded on ANSI boards: Q in the middle seems more favorable.
+- The Q-X configuration is more easily Angle modded on ANSI boards than X-Q: Q in the middle is more favorable.
 - It is also consistent with Graphite, and keeps the finger assignments of layouts like QWERTY and Colemak.
 <br><br>

 - Apart from QX, the sole difference between the left hand of Gallium and Graphite is CV vs WZ on the upper/lower row.
-- Graphite's C-V (low) and W (up) look a bit easier to learn for Colemak or QWERTY users, preserving their row assignments.
+- Graphite's C-V (low) and W (up) look easier to learn for Colemak or QWERTY users, by preserving their row assignments.
 - For me though, the `QW_F`-`QW_R` bigram is much easier than its downward counterpart, being altable on a row-stag board.
-- Therefore, I'm with Gallium moving C up to make the `SC/CS` bigrams easier, at the cost of the rarer `SW/WS` ones.
+- Therefore, I'm mostly with Gallium moving C up to make the `SC/CS` bigrams easier, at the cost of the rarer `SW/WS` ones.
 - Here's an AKL Discord server analysis of the frequencies involved, using their `cmini` bot with the Shai corpus:

 ```